rickoneeleven/scripts/markdown notes/switchconfig.md

 !
 ```

-*   **CRITICAL Prerequisite:** Ensure the L3 interfaces for **ALL** C-VLANs being tunneled are **NOT active** on this Core switch.
+*   **Verification of SVI Status (Mandatory):** Ensure the L3 interfaces for **ALL** C-VLANs being tunneled are **NOT active**.

 ```
 !
 On the Core Switch (RCP-SAP-CoreSR)
 !
-Ensure these interfaces do NOT exist or are shutdown for ALL C-VLANs in the tunnel (e.g., 10, 20, 30) ! no interface Vlan10
+CONFIRM these interfaces do NOT exist or are shutdown for ALL C-VLANs in the tunnel (e.g., 10, 20, 30)

+!
+Option 1: Check they don't exist
+! show run | include interface Vlan10
+! show run | include interface Vlan20
+! show run | include interface Vlan30
+! ... etc ...
+(Should return nothing)

+!
+Option 2: Check they are shutdown
+! show ip interface brief | include Vlan10.*down
+! show ip interface brief | include Vlan20.*down
+! show ip interface brief | include Vlan30.*down
+! ... etc ...
+(Should show 'administratively down' or similar)

+!
+If necessary, configure:
+! config t
+!   no interface Vlan10
 !   no interface Vlan20
 !   no interface Vlan30
 !   ... etc ...
 !
 OR
 !   interface Vlan10
 !     shutdown
 !   interface Vlan20
 !     shutdown
 !   interface Vlan30
 !     shutdown
 !   ... etc ...
+! end
+! write memory
 !
 ```

 ### 3. Liverpool Site Configuration

 The configuration on the Liverpool Core (CS-01) and its connected ToR switch would mirror the London setup precisely, using the same S-VLAN (602) and TPID (0x9100) on the ISP-facing link, and allowing the corresponding local C-VLANs (e.g., 10, 20, 30) on the ToR-Core trunk.
-The Liverpool Core must also have the SVIs for these C-VLANs disabled.
+The Liverpool Core must also have the SVIs for these C-VLANs disabled as per the **CRITICAL PREREQUISITE**.

 ## Explanation of Key Concepts

-1.  **Core as L2 Mapper:** By removing/disabling the L3 SVIs (e.g., `interface Vlan10`, `Vlan20`...) on the Core for all tunneled C-VLANs, we dedicate it to Layer 2 functions for this traffic path.
+1.  **Core as L2 Mapper:** By removing/disabling the relevant L3 SVIs, the Core is dedicated to Layer 2 QinQ mapping for this path.
 2.  **ToR-Core Link (QinQ Access Port Method):**
-    *   The ToR sends standard 802.1Q tagged frames (C-Tags 10, 20, 30...) over its trunk port (Eth A).
+    *   The ToR sends standard tagged C-VLAN frames.
-    *   The Core receives these tagged frames on its port Eth X.
+    *   The Core receives these on the specially configured `access` port (Eth X) mapped to the `vlan-stack` enabled S-VLAN (602).
-    *   Because Eth X is configured as `switchport mode access`, `switchport access vlan 602`, *and* `interface Vlan 602` is marked `vlan-stack`, the switch applies special QinQ logic:
-        *   **Ingress (ToR -> Core):** It accepts the incoming tagged frames (normally dropped by an access port), treats the *entire frame* (including the C-Tag) as payload, and associates it internally with S-VLAN 602. **This inherently handles multiple different C-VLAN tags transparently.**
-        *   **Egress (Core -> ToR):** When traffic arrives from the ISP in S-VLAN 602 destined for Eth X, the Core removes the outer S-Tag (VLAN 602) and forwards the original inner frame (still tagged with its original C-VLAN) out Eth X towards the ToR.
+    *   This port automatically encapsulates various incoming C-VLAN tagged frames into S-VLAN 602 (preserving the C-Tag) and decapsulates traffic coming from S-VLAN 602 (stripping the S-Tag) before sending towards the ToR.
-    *   This `trunk -> access` setup **is valid and standard** for this specific QinQ ingress/egress method and works for multiple C-VLANs without listing them on the Core's access port configuration.
+    *   This `trunk -> access` setup is standard for this QinQ method.
 3.  **Core-ISP Link (QinQ Trunk):**
-    *   Standard QinQ trunk carrying only the S-VLAN (602), using the ISP's TPID (0x9100), and with an increased MTU.
+    *   Standard QinQ trunk using the ISP's TPID (0x9100), carrying only S-VLAN 602, with increased MTU.

 ## Traffic Flow Summary